-We provide growth capital and advice to social entrepreneurs implementing market-based solutions at the base of the pyramid.
+We provide growth capital and advice to social enterprises implementing market-based solutions for under served communities.

 Our Areas of Focus